- Compared: switch feel The reviewer compares the G502 X switch feel with optical switches used on the Basilisk V3.

-- Similar: glide smoothness The G502 X glide is described as at least on par with the Razer Basilisk V3.
+- Similar: glide smoothness The G502 X glide is rated at least on par with the Razer Basilisk V3.

 Logitech G502 X Wired Review